Introduction

 Key infrastructure protections include:

-- Secure session handling: Session cookies are configured with secure flags and scoped appropriately, preventing them from being transmitted over unencrypted connections or accessed by unauthorized scripts.
+- Secure session handling: Session cookies are configured with secure flags and scoped appropriately.

 - CSRF protection: Cross-site request forgery protections are applied to all requests, with trusted origins validated per subdomain.

-- Encrypted storage: All data, including uploaded files, is encrypted at rest on our servers.
+- Encrypted storage: All data, including uploaded files, is encrypted at rest.
 File download links are time-limited and accessible only to authorized users within the organization.

 For more details on how organizations are separated, see Introduction to the Organization.